-Pleasure being the common word, if yours is exploring, we’ve got you!
+Pleasure being the common word, if yours is exploring, you've come to the right place!

 Trail Mix: Bicycle, Walking, Equine, Birding, and Blueway

 There are so many bike trails and places to ride that we dedicated an entire brochure to cycling in the area.
 Punta Gorda even offers free bicycle loaners!
-Visit our Biking page for a nice overview, to find bike shops, and to view our Cycling Guide (PDF).
-(Call us at 941-743-1900 to order a physical copy of the Cycling Guide.)
+Visit our Biking page for a good overview.

-If you prefer a nice walk, jog, or hike, multi-use trails can be found on the Cape Haze Pioneer Trail in Englewood, at Punta Gorda Pathways (Harborwalk, Linear Park, Shreve Street Path, US 41 Path, MLK Path), and at Babcock Ranch, as well as at our three state and many local parks.
+If you prefer a nice walk, jog, or hike, multi-use trails can be found on the Cape Haze Pioneer Trail in Englewood, at Punta Gorda Pathways (Harborwalk, Linear Park, Shreve Street Path, US 41 Path, MLK Path), and in the town of Babcock Ranch, as well as at our three state and many local parks.